 lavish uh talk.”

 They tried hard to hold it in, but enough

 incredulous laughter burst out of their eyes and leaked from the corners of their mouths to inform anyone of their thoughts.

 under a moral obligation to do something

-in law; the territory within which power can be exercised
+the territory within which power can be exercised